 The Small and Spry

 A black-footed ferret’s long body and wiggly nature makes it difficult to weigh.
 The ferrets at the Smithsonian Conservation Biology Institute are also possible candidates for reintroduction to the wild.
 “They need to maintain their natural fear of humans, so we can’t spend a lot of time interacting with them or training them to step onto a scale” explains keeper Vicki Lake.
-A long, wire basket is the perfect solution for keepers to quickly and safely weigh the ferrets.
+A small container is the perfect solution for keepers to quickly and safely weigh the ferrets.

 In Amazonia, guinea pigs step into a plastic bin where they are rewarded with their favorite snack: lettuce.
 Keepers use the bin to move the small rodents to a nearby scale, where they are picked up and placed on the scale to be weighed individually.
 “Just because I’m bigger than guinea pigs and can pick them up out of their exhibit, doesn’t mean I should,” says keeper Christina Castiglione.
 The bins create a familiar, safe experience for the guinea pigs, so any keeper can successfully weigh them.